wuaoala/FedCSL-CM/README.md

 The results reported in Table 13 can be obtained by executing the aforementioned scripts.

-Please note that when running the above files, there is no need to modify any parameters.
-You only need to change the `args.dataset` parameter to the corresponding dataset name.
-No modifications are required for the `options.py/` file either.

 The programming language is Python (version 3.8).
 The versions of the other packages and libraries used can be found in the `requirements.txt/` file.

 Computing environment